AdobeDocs/document-cloud-learn.en/help/sign/admin/use-bio-pharma-settings.md

 ---
 # Using Bio-Pharma settings

-In this video tutorial, you'll learn about Bio-pharma settings that allow you to configure Adobe Sign to meet FDA 21 CFR Part 11 requirements.
+In this video tutorial, learn about Bio-pharma settings that allow you to configure Adobe Sign to meet FDA 21 CFR Part 11 requirements.

 >[!VIDEO](https://video.tv.adobe.com/v/21748?hidetitle=true)